OctopusDeploy/blog/blog/2021-07/integrated-docker-registry/index.md

 Octopus has always supported the idea of deploying a static binary with environment specific configuration to different environments.
 By extracting an artifact, processing configuration files with the **Structured Configuration Variables**, **Substitute Variables in Templates**, **.NET Configuration Variables**, and **.NET Configuration Transforms** features, and deploying the result, Octopus is effectively deploying environment specific artifacts.

-This process is battle tested and widely adopted:
+This process is battle tested and widely adopted, with tens of thousands of deployments making use of these features:

 ![](configvariables.png)